martinsbuchi2/alx_database/SQL_introduction/README.md

 # SQL - Introduction

 # Objectives
-A. General objectives for this task includes
+General objectives for this task includes

     * What is a database
     * What is a relational database